Changes to energy price cap

 The energy price cap sets the maximum amount that suppliers can charge for each unit of gas and electricity.

-Standing charges - a fixed daily charge that covers the cost of connecting to the supply - will be going up too; to 32p a day for gas and 61p a day for electricity.
+Standing charges - a fixed daily charge that covers the cost of connecting to the supply - are dropping from 32.67p to 29.82p for gas, and from 53.8p to 51.37p for electricity.
+Standing charges vary by region.

 What does this mean for you?